 Background checks will be required upon admission into the program.

-A new class will be admitted to the Phlebotomy Program each semester.
+A new class will be admitted to the Phlebotomy Program each fall and spring.
 Student selection is based on completion of all requirements:

 - Unconditional admission to the college.
 Apply for admissions here.